 Reward yourself after work sessions by doing something you enjoy;

 Talk about especially challenging or objectionable content with a trusted friend or advisor;

 Ask your project manager for help at any time.

 Additional resources for thinking about resiliency include this post by the Human Rights Center at UC Berkeley’s School of Law.

-You can also access a MOOC on Digital Safety for Journalists here
+Access a MOOC on Digital Safety for Journalists here.